varchasgopalaswamy/AutoUncertainties/paper/paper.md

 ## Dependent Random Variables

-To simplify operations on `Uncertainty` objects, `AutoUncertainties` assumes all variables are independent and identically distributed (i.i.d.).
-This means that, in the case where the programmer assumes dependence between two or more `Uncertainty` objects, unexpected behavior may arise.
-Some examples of this phenomenon are demonstrated in the following subsections, however programmers should be aware that there are likely many more edge cases related to the i.i.d. assumption.
+To simplify operations on `Uncertainty` objects, `AutoUncertainties` assumes all variables are independent and normally distributed.
+This means that, in the case where the programmer assumes dependence between two or more `Uncertainty` objects, unexpected and counter-intuitive behavior may arise.
+Two examples of this behavior follow.

 ### Subtracting Equivalent Uncertainties

-Subtracting an `Uncertainty` from itself will not result in a standard devation of zero, as demonstrated in the following example.
+Subtracting an `Uncertainty` from itself will not result in a standard devation of zero, as demonstrated in the following example:

 ```python
 x = Uncertainty(5.0, 0.5)